"Hvis frihed overhovedet betyder noget, så betyder det retten til at fortælle folk det, de ikke vil høre"

 Lone Nørgaard

 Forfatter og debattør Lone Nørgaard motiverede Sappho Prisen til Thilo Sarrazin.
-Læs hendes tale til ham her
+Læs hendes tale til ham her.

 Good afternoon Ladies and Gentlemen – good afternoon Mr. Thilo Sarrazin.